rrajpuro/quicklyv2/README.md

 # Quicklyv2
 ## Quickly CDN Service Readme

-## We have comined our main detailed ReadMe and Report, the ReadMe is as same as the "The Demo" section of the report
+## We have combined our main detailed ReadMe with the Report, it is under the "The Demo" section of the report

 Quickly is a Content Delivery Network (CDN) service that deploys infrastructure on a Linux machine and provides tenant isolation.
 This readme is intended for service providers who will be using the service internally and need to understand its internal workings.